lucianolima00/laravel-grid-view/README.md

                 return '<span class="icon fas '.($row->active == 1 ? 'fa-check' : 'fa-times').'"></span>';
             },
             'filter' => [ // For dropdown it is necessary to set 'data' array.
 Array keys are for html <option> tag values, array values are for titles.
-                'class' => Itstructure\GridView\Filters\DropdownFilter::class, // REQUIRED.
+                'class' => Lucianolima00\GridView\Filters\DropdownFilter::class, // REQUIRED.
 For this case it is necessary to set 'class'.
                 'name' => 'active', // REQUIRED if 'attribute' is not defined for column.
                 'data' => [ // REQUIRED.
                     0 => 'No active',